osrf-migration/vrx-wiki/tutorials/Adding Sensors For Competition.md

 this is the root path of a xacro which will be generated based on your yaml file, it needs a place to live.
      * wamv_target:
 this is the root path to the urdf of your wamv which will be generated
-7. see the confirmation message ```wamv sucessfully generated``` in the terminal and close the script
+7. see the confirmation message ```wamv sucessfully generated``` in the terminal with no errors present
 8. launch the example world with your wamv:
 ```roslaunch vrx_gazebo sandisland.launch urdf:=/home/<username>/my_wamv/my_wamv.urdf```
 9. look at the WAM-V in Sand island.
 It has your sensor configuration